-There have been programmes in the UK/EU such as "turn to 30" to encourage washing at 30°C rather than 40°C or hotter, and those are valuable, but being able to wash in cold water as is common in the US and Canada would be vastly better still.
+There have been programmes in the UK/EU such as "turn to 30" to encourage washing at 30°C rather than 40°C or hotter.
+Those are indeed valuable, but being able to wash in cold water as is common in the US and Canada would be much better still.

 As of August 2009 the lowest-temperature widely-available laundry detergent is the Ariel Excel gel (and Fairy gel) at 15°C from Proctor and Gamble.
-The cold water inlet in London at least is only at/above 15°C for about half the year, thus apparently precluding cold washes entirely in winter.
-However, P&G makes "Tide Coldwater (HE)" in the US, rated down to 4°C, which might work well here, but is not willing to sell it in the UK.
-Doing most or all UK domestic washes (consuming nearly 5TWh electricity annually circa 2007 out of ~400TWh UK total, or ~0.5kWh/d per household corresponding to maybe less than one wash per day, see IBNW23 at http://www.mtprog.com/) in cold water could save a noticable fraction of our entire energy consumption.
+Our cold water inlet in London at least is only at/above 15°C for about half the year, thus apparently precluding cold washes entirely in winter.
+However, P&G makes "Tide Coldwater (HE)" in the US, rated down to 4°C, which might work well here.
+But P&G is not willing to sell it in the UK.
+Doing most or all UK domestic washes in cold water could save a noticable fraction of our entire energy consumption.
+(Consuming nearly 5TWh electricity annually circa 2007 out of ~400TWh UK total, or ~0.5kWh/d per household corresponding to maybe less than one wash per day, see IBNW23 at http://www.mtprog.com/.)
 I was sufficiently annoyed by this 'market failure' that I forwarded my response to Ed MiliBand at DECC.
-On re-analysis of the numbers, domestic laundry probably only accounts for 1% of domestic electricity consumption, but that's still significant and there for the taking if P&G (and presumably Unilever) would sell existing formulations in the UK.
+On re-analysis of the numbers, domestic laundry probably only accounts for 1% of domestic electricity consumption.
+But that's still significant and there for the taking if P&G (and presumably Unilever) would sell existing formulations in the UK.

-In October 2009 we bought some (Unilever) Persil "small&mighty" at an offer price of ~10p/wash and clearly labelled as good down to 15°C (though Unilever customer services said that all their pure liquid detergents, eg not capsules, are tested down to 10°C), and it works well even below 10°C and indeed we prefer it to the Ariel.
+In October 2009 we bought some (Unilever) Persil "small&mighty" at an offer price of ~10p/wash.
+The bottle is clearly labelled as good down to 15°C. In fact, Unilever customer services said that all their pure liquid detergents, eg not capsules, are tested down to 10°C. It actually works well even below 10°C and indeed we prefer it to the Ariel.

 Other Washing Costs

-We have a big old (9l?)
-WC albeit with a water-saving device, and though we follow a "if it's yellow, let it mellow" policy since flushing a few hundred millilitres of dilute (sterile) urine at most with several litres of potable tap-water is horribly wasteful, its flush is not always fully effective, so I imagine its consumption remains a significant fraction of our total.
+We had a big old (9l?)
+WC flush albeit with a water-saving device.
+We follow a "if it's yellow, let it mellow" policy.
+(Flushing a fraction of a litre of dilute sterile urine at most with several litres of drinkable tap-water is horribly wasteful.)
+But its flush was not always fully effective.
+Even though we upgraded to a water-saving flush at the end of 2011 with the option of a partial flush when required, I imagine its consumption remains a significant fraction of our total.

 We don't have a car to wash, so that's one significant avoided cost!

-As to the washing costs calculated above, ideally I should compute/include the CO2e emissions of the water and detergent with the electricity/gas to get a fuller measure of the environmental rather than financial costs.
+As to the washing costs calculated above...
+Ideally I should compute/include the CO2e emissions of the water and detergent with the electricity/gas to get a better measure of the environmental rather than financial costs.